nithyaramakrishnan/data-shield/backup-restore.md

 If you configured your Helm chart to create a backup of the Enclave Manager before you deployed, you can restore it if you encounter any issues.

 1. Ensure that you're running on a node that was previously running in the Enclave Manager.
-This is necessary because the Enclave Manager data is encrypted by using SGX sealing keys, and can only be decrypted on the same hardware.
+The Enclave Manager data is encrypted by using SGX sealing keys, and can be decrypted only on the same hardware.

 2. Deploy the Enclave Manager with 0 instances of the backend server by setting the following Helm value.